sitamgithub-MSIT/PicQ/README.md

 **Note**: You need a Hugging Face access token to run the application.
 You can get the token by signing up on the Hugging Face website and creating a new token from the settings page.
 After getting the token, you can set it as an environment variable `ACCESS_TOKEN` in your system by creating a `.env` file in the project's root directory.
 Check the `.env.example` file for reference.

 The application is hosted on Hugging Face Spaces running on a GPU.
 You are expected to have a GPU for local use when running the application.
-If you do not have a GPU, you can explore the CPU inference option provided by the model [here](https://huggingface.co/collections/openbmb/minicpm-65d48bf958302b9fd25b698f).
+If you do not have a GPU, you can explore the local inference option provided by the model [here](https://github.com/OpenBMB/llama.cpp/blob/minicpm-omni/examples/llava/README-minicpmo2.6.md).

 ## Usage